Technical and Professional Skills

 Links theory / concepts / business models appropriately to organisation studied.

-Identification and full discussion of the limitations of the application of theories in the chosen context.
+Identification and full discussion of the imitations of the application of theories in the chosen context.

 Application of accountancy / business models: